Join beClub

 them, they drink remarkably less.
 In a U.K. report from the

-, it revealed the number of under-25ers opting for total
+Office for National Statistics in 2015 revealed the number of under-25ers opting for total

 people overtaking the elderly as the most sober generation.
 Another report by

-found that the percentage of U.S. teens who have tried alcohol has plummeted
+the Wiley Online Library in 2016 found that the percentage of U.S. teens who have tried alcohol has plummeted since 1976, with an abrupt decrease in the past decade.

-while older generations may have considered drinking cool, the millennials are
+Yes, while older generations may have considered drinking cool, the millennials are

 finding more and more reasons to live an alcohol-free lifestyle.
 What are some